 The Purpose of a Hospice House

 The primary goal of a hospice house is to offer comprehensive care that addresses not just the physical, but also the emotional and spiritual needs of patients in their final stages of life.
+For guidelines on providing high-quality palliative care, you can refer to the Clinical Practice Guidelines for Quality Palliative Care, 4th edition, which create a blueprint for excellence by establishing a comprehensive foundation for gold-standard palliative care.
 This holistic approach ensures that every aspect of a patient’s well-being is considered, creating a nurturing environment.

 Difference Between a Hospice House and a Hospital